JankMajesty/VDT_CBtest/pages/themes.md

       </div>
       <div class="carousel-caption">
         <h5>General Thomas "Stonewall" Jackson</h5>
-        <p>General Thomas "Stonewall" Jackson was Robert E. Lee's right hand during the war, and his death in 1863 was a great loss for the Confederates.
-Due to his renown as a tactician, he was idolized and commemorated across the South as a lost hero through song, statues, postage, etc.</p>
+        <p>General Thomas “Stonewall” Jackson Due was idolized and commemorated across the South as a lost hero after his death in 1863 due to his renown as a tactician.</p>
       </div>
     </div>
     <div class="carousel-item">